-Your business will be one of the following:
+Your business will be in one of the following categories:

 - Template Food Control Plan - people who manufacture and prepare food

 - National Programme 3 - e.g. a dairy that scoops ice cream and bags lollies

 - National Programme 2 - e.g. a manufacturer of low risk food (ice, sauces, spreads)